 Ages 9-12 years (4th-6th grade) - Teachers: Bill Reed, Sarah Weber, Evan Boylan & Laura McCrady

-Middle School children become the explorers of the world and universe.
+Children within the Elementary Plane of Development become the explorers of the world and universe.
 The focus of interest shifts from the “what” of the younger child, to the “how” and “why” of the older child as they seek to define the wonders of the world.
 The primary tool of this exploration is imagination assisted by reason.
 Our curriculum offers a wide variety of challenging activities that promote a sense of independence and respect.
 Several co-curricular activities are integrated into our program to widen the children’s awareness and social responsibility to the community.

 Our language program creates a psychological flow of learning that begins with communication, grammar, writing, and reading.
 Children are encouraged to express their feelings, ideas, and hope orally, which leads to another form of expression: writing.
 They perform extensive research and prepare book reports.
 Mastering the parts of speech includes practice starting with the noun family, verb family, classification of words, and finally to exploration of sentence analysis focusing on simple, compound, and complex sentences including prose and verse.